ariellemattos/ariellemattos/README.md

 - 🏡 I’m from Brazil
 - 💻 I'm Software Quality Assurance Analyst and Java Developer
 - 📚 I'm a student of Bachelor's of science in Information technology
+- 💡 Speaker at "QAxperience" about E2E Cypress Testing

 <div align="center">
   <a href="https://github.com/ariellemattos">